Subham-Maity/next-chat-app/README.md

 ![5](https://github.com/Subham-Maity/next-mern-chat/assets/97989643/fbf7c8cd-a902-48b4-a532-415d357049b4)
 ![7](https://github.com/Subham-Maity/next-mern-chat/assets/97989643/bba4aab9-3a58-4481-a78c-b940ccad1757)

+I'm sorry for the mistakes.
+I can fix them.
+Here is another version:

 ---
 ## How to run the project locally 📝

 To run chat-app on your local machine, you need to have [Node.js](https://nodejs.org/en/) installed.
 Node.js is a JavaScript runtime that allows you to run JavaScript code on the server side.

-You also need to install the dependencies for both the backend and the frontend servers.
+You also need to install the dependencies for both the client and the server servers.
 You can use either `npm` or `yarn` as your package manager.

 First, clone this repository to your local machine: